• Skip to primary navigation

 Setting yourself up for dog nail trimming success

-Stopping your dog’s nail from bleeding is half the battle.
-Let’s make sure you have the right tool for the job!
+Make sure you have the right tool for the job

 Using the right tool for the job can greatly increase your nail trimming success.
-Over the course of my 22-year veterinary career, I have discovered the gold standard of dog nail clippers.
-In fact, not only do I recommend them to my veterinary clients, I carry them in my purse for dog nail trimming emergencies.
+Over the course of my veterinary career, I have found the holy grail of dog nail clippers.
+In fact, not only do I recommend them to my veterinary clients, I carry them in my purse for dog nail-trimming emergencies!

 What concerns do you have about cutting your dog’s nails too short?